jpgmv1998/reproducible_paper_template/randomReferences.md

 [PhD Econometrics (III) taught with R - Ed Rubin](https://github.com/edrubin/EC607S20) - Econometrics with R graduate course.

 [RA Manual - Gentzkow & Shapiro Lab](https://github.com/gslab-econ/ra-manual/wiki) - Manual intended to introduce their workflow for new Research Assistants

+[Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.

 ## Git